shahedc/NetLearnerApp/README.md

 # What's Next?

-Once again, you can follow the [2020 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2020) for weekly updates.
+Browse the [2020 A-Z series](https://wakeupandcode.com/aspnetcore/#aspnetcore2020) to catch up on blog posts in the 2020 A-Z series.

+Up Next: expect a free ebook that combines all the 26 articles into a single document auto-generated from the Worker Service sample.